 Since there is a demand for this type of housing, is there a way Winnipeg can benefit from their rooms, yet reduce the social ills that make them the bogeyman of the downtown ?

 Vancouver has also experimented with similar programs.

-Many have rejected, or have conditions the prevent them from living in, government social housing.
-At one time, some may have lived in institutions such as hospitals or mental care facilities, but governments have been pushing care in the community for decades now.
+Many have rejected, or have conditions that prevent them from living in, government social housing.
+At one time, some may have lived in institutions such as hospitals or mental care facilities, but governments have been pushing care into the community for decades.
 The city is cracking down on the number and condition of private rooming houses.

 Monday, 13 October 2008